Shared Island Project

 The second "To the Power of 3" residential took place in Enniscorthy, Co.
 Wexford during the weekend of April 11th - 14th, 2025.
 The participants were based in The Riverside Park Hotel, Enniscorthy, and they alternated between there and Presentation Arts Centre for their workshops and activities.

-Monday was spent doing a deep-dive on those ideas and creations, and the participants spent the first half of the day in small groups, working in greater detail on the fruits of the workshop sessions.
+Having done a lot of solid foundation work during the first residential, the participants were able to hit the ground running and go straight into more detailed areas.
+They spent the first day taking part in creative workshops, exploring the key questions at the centre of the “To the Power of 3” project, and then collecting the best creations to take forward into the next day’s sessions, to be developed more deeply.
+These ‘deeper dives’ were done initially in small groups, working on the fruits of the workshop sessions.
 The artist team wanted this phase of the project to lean heavily on self-lead work (with facilitator support), given that the participants now had a much better understanding of the project and more confidence and belief in themselves to work autonomously.
-After lunch, they shared their work with the wider group in an open discussion, with a view to considering how the creations could be pieced together.
-It was also time to begin thinking about the format of the final "To the Power of 3" performance, which will come after the series of residentials has taken place.
+As the ideas became more cohesive, they shared their work with the wider group in open discussions, with a view to considering how the creations could be pieced together.
+It was also time to begin thinking about the format of the final “To the Power of 3” performance, which would come after the three residentials were completed.
+Once again, as the residential drew to an end, there was time devoted to reflections on the participants’ personal learning and on the next creative steps required for the project as a whole. .